ArduPilot/ardupilot_wiki/dev/source/docs/building-for-bebop-2.rst

 .. warning::

    Hacking a commercial product is risky!
-This software is still evolving, and you may well find issues with the vehicle ranging from poor flight to complete software freeze.
+This software is still evolving.

    That said, it is almost always possible to recover a drone and members of the ardupilot dev team can likely help people hacking or recovering